What is an ‘eco-regenerative tourist development’?

 Council’s comments highlight concerns associated with the development proposal, in summary:

-• a lack of a traffic management plan for the significant additional traffic that would as a result of the development significantly increase the use of Council’s unsealed road network in and around Middle River (already under pressure) - stating that ‘additional traffic volumes are likely to create a dangerous road environment’ which ‘needs to be addressed by the applicant’;
+a lack of an effective traffic management plan for the significant additional traffic that would as a result of the development significantly increase the use of Council’s unsealed road network in and around Middle River (already under pressure) - stating that ‘additional traffic volumes are likely to create a dangerous road environment’ which ‘needs to be addressed by the applicant’;

 The State Commission Assessment Panel (SCAP) has previously approved ‘7 star’ luxury tourist accommodation on the North Coast, also targeting high-end international visitors.
 Built atop Snelling Beach amid claims from planners that it would ‘unlock opportunities for KI’s future’, it is not clear whether it has in fact delivered promised jobs and tourist dollars.